SethurajS/Feature-Engineering/README.md

 # Feature-Engineering
-Feature engineering techniques for handling datasets.
+Feature engineering techniques for handling different kinds of datasets.